David Valadao: Tax reform

 In December 2017, Valadao voted in favor of the Tax Cuts and Jobs Act.

 Free trade

 Valadao has criticized the Trump administration's imposition of tariffs against Chinese steel and aluminum imports, which prompted China to impose retaliatory tariffs on a range of U.S. agriculture products.
 In May 2018, he sent a letter to United States trade representative Robert Lighthizer expressing concern over the tariffs' impact on the Central Valley's economy, writing, "Not only do the proposed tariffs fail to adequately remedy China's unfair practices, such tariffs seriously jeopardize our farmers' access to export markets, which accounts for roughly twenty percent of their production."

 Welfare and poverty

 In 2013, Valadao was one of 15 House Republicans to vote against a Republican-backed bill to make deep cuts in food stamp spending.
+In 2025, Valadao voted in favor of the One Big Beautiful Bill Act, legislation which included spending cuts on Medicaid and food stamps.